adscorp100/mdhomecarebuild/src/content/blog/ndis-support-worker-pay-rates.md

 </div>

-## NDIS Pay Rates for Support Workers
+## NDIS Support Worker Hourly Rate 2025

-NDIS support worker pay rates are the hourly wages paid to workers providing assistance to people with disabilities under the National Disability Insurance Scheme.
+NDIS support worker hourly rates are the wages paid to workers providing assistance to people with disabilities under the National Disability Insurance Scheme.
 These rates vary based on several factors including the worker's qualifications and when support is provided.
 Unqualified support workers typically earn between $30.96 and $35.08 per hour, while team leaders may earn up to $42.31 per hour according to 2025 figures.

 ## NDIS Hourly Rates for Support Workers